How do you build the ultimate camp kitchen? We compiled a checklist to prepare you for your camping trip with the essentials.

 Stove

 - A Two-Burner Camp Stove - The first item that is a must-have in the car camping world is a quality two-burner camp stove.
-Having a high-quality burner to cook on is more than a luxury, it is mandatory!
-The Editors' Choice Award Winning Camp Chef Everest will allow for real cooking, with real, full sized pots and pans, over a proper amount of heat from the burner.
-If you're in need of a new camp stove, check out our camping stove review to find your new stove!
+Having a high-quality burner to cook on is more than a luxury; it is mandatory!
+The Editors' Choice Award Winning Camp Chef Everest will allow for real cooking, with full-sized pots and pans, over a proper amount of heat from the burner.
+If you need a new camp stove, check out our camping stove review to find your new stove!

 Propane Tank

-- A Propane Tank and Tree - having a small, refillable propane tank is definitely the way to go when it comes to the camp kitchen.
+- A Propane Tank and Tree - having a small, refillable propane tank is the way to go regarding the camp kitchen.
 A small Worthington 1-Gallon Propane Tank is a favorite (way better than many green bottles).
-If you combine this with a Propane Distribution Tree, you can connect multiple stoves and have one zone for cooking and one zone for boiling water.
+Combining this with a Propane Distribution Tree allows you to connect multiple stoves and have one zone for cooking and one for boiling water.

 Cookware

-- Pots and Pans - Having a good pot and pan set is important for cooking a quality meal; however, you don't have to break the bank to get it.
-In fact, you could easily hit the thrift store and buy a medium pot and a fry pan and be good to go.
-If you want something that is budget-friendly, is a little lighter, and packs away a little neater, you could buy a nice set of hard anodized pots.
+- Pots and Pans - A good pot and pan set is important for cooking a quality meal; however, you don't have to break the bank to get it.
+You could easily hit the thrift store, buy a medium pot and fry pan, and be good to go.
+If you want a budget-friendly, a little lighter, and packs away a little neater, you could buy a nice set of hard anodized pots.
 REI and other camp stores will have plenty of lightweight or midweight options; we also like cooking with cast iron.
-Though the pan initially requires some attention in regards to seasoning, this investment will literally last you a lifetime (as long as you take care of it).
-The Lodge Cast Iron Skillet 10 in or Lodge Cast Iron Skillet 12 in, as well as the Lodge Dutch Oven - 8 quart are great cast iron cookware; if you need some ideas to get started with cast iron cooking, consider reading 101 Things to Do with a Dutch Oven or refer to The Best Camping Food for more tips.
+Though the pan initially requires some attention regarding seasoning, this investment will last you a lifetime (as long as you take care of it).
+The Lodge Cast Iron Skillet 10 in or Lodge Cast Iron Skillet 12 in, as well as the Lodge Dutch Oven - 8 quart are great cast iron cookware; if you need some ideas for get started with cast iron cooking, consider reading 101 Things to Do with a Dutch Oven or refer to The Best Camping Food for more tips.

 Related Review: The Best Camping Cookware

 - Cups, Plates, Bowls and Utensils - You should make sure you always have the previously mentioned items in your camp kitchen bin.
-You'll need a set of cups; some sort of handled coffee cup is probably best.
-A set of plates and bowls for four is always handy; even if you are typically just two people, having an extra plate or two won't hurt and then you'll always be ready to entertain a guest.
+You'll need a set of cups; aa handled coffee cup is probably best.
+A set of plates and bowls for four is always handy; even if you are typically just two people, having an extra plate or two won't hurt, and you'll always be ready to entertain a guest.
 Making sure to have a set of utensils (forks, spoons and knives), plus a few extras is always helpful; again, you don't have to rush out and buy a $10 Snow Peak Titanium Spork, as a set of silverware from the thrift store should do fine.
-But, if you really want to have that ultralight spork for backpacking, that is totally understandable, but definitely not necessary for the car camping bin.
+But, if you really want that ultralight spork for backpacking, that is understandable but not necessary for the car camping bin.

 If you don't have any of the camp cookware items (cups, plates, and bowls), there is a lot of merit in buying a complete set like the GSI Bugaboo Camper cookset.
-This set is nice because it comes with all the needed items for four people, including pots, a fry pan that doubles as a lid, cups, plates, and bowls and it all packs neatly into its own stuff sack.
-This is a great starter kit that will help keep things organized (a real plus).
+This set is nice because it comes with all the needed items for four people, including pots, a frying pan that doubles as a lid, cups, plates, and bowls, and it all packs neatly into its stuff sack.
+This great starter kit will help keep things organized (a real plus).
 A few other additions that would make car camping more luxurious include the Crossover Kitchen Set or the Destination Kitchen Set; both of these sets include a variety of camp cooking tools that are sure to satisfy the gourmet camper.
-If you're into light and fast, consider the Pack Kitchen 8; the 8 kit provides the barest essentials for outdoor cooking and includes waterproof salt and pepper shaker, condiment containers, serving utensils, and a camp towel and scrubbing pad.
+If you're into light and fast, consider the Pack Kitchen 8; the eight kit provides the barest essentials for outdoor cooking and includes waterproof salt and pepper shaker, condiment containers, serving utensils, and a camp towel and scrubbing pad.

 Dishes

 - Bowls - An awesome option is to use something like the Delta Bowl with Lid.
-This bowl can double as a Tupperware which will provide a great place to keep the leftovers!
-Another option would be to stock your camping kit with actual Tupperware instead of normal bowls (or in addition to if weight is not an issue); either way, you will likely find that it is nice to have a place to store a little extra food that you don't want to throw out.
-Leftovers are also great to take with you on your adventure the next day.
+This bowl can double as a Tupperware, providing a great place to keep the leftovers!
+Another option would be to stock your camping kit with actual Tupperware instead of normal bowls (or in addition, if weight is not an issue); either way, you will likely find that it is nice to have a place to store a little extra food that you don't want to throw out.
+Leftovers are also great to take on your adventure the next day.

 Necessities